Canada to ramp up clean-tech push in budget to level playing field with US

 OTTAWA, March 28 (Reuters) - Canadian Finance Minister Chrystia Freeland on Tuesday will present this year's budget, which will have a major focus on scaling up investment in clean technology and will include investments in healthcare and help for low-income households.

 Countries across the globe are vying for a portion of the low-carbon economy of the future.
-In Canada, the pressure to step up green investments is even more as the government seeks to level the playing field with the United States, which passed a series of massive incentives in the Inflation Reduction Act (IRA) last year.
+In Canada, there's more pressure to step up green investments to level the playing field with the United States, which passed a series of massive incentives in the Inflation Reduction Act (IRA) last year.

 Last week Freeland said Canada is at a "crucial crossroads" for the green transition and that it would be "reckless" not to make major investments in clean tech.
 But she has also said she does not want to fuel inflation and slowing growth means fiscal responsibility is warranted.